History of the Little White House and Archaeology at Cinnamon Bay.

 So when the Friends asked in 1998 what was an urgent and critical need that they could help with; it was without question saving these pristine chapters of the Caribbean’s history.
 So began the park’s archaeology program.
 Over the next several years excavations continued nearly non-stop and though only a small portion of the site was dug what was saved was remarkable.
 We discovered Classic Taino culture was here with all its elaborate art.
 That the site was their version of a church where ceremonial offerings were made providing us an insight into the meaning of Caribbean petroglyphs, prehistoric life, and the extent of cultural interaction from Puerto Rico to Dominican Republic to Antiqua, and along the shores of South America.

-structures in the Virgin Island’s dating back to the sixteen hundreds.
+We also discovered that the little white house on the beach was one of the oldest standing structures in the Virgin Island’s dating back to the 1600s.
 All the while we knew time to share all this new knowledge about this historic place and ancient site was limited.
-So the Friends helped us create a working lab with archaeological exhibits.
+So the Friends helped us create a working lab with archeological exhibits.
 It was designed so that the artifacts could be removed quickly and we could continue to work and interpret these ancient sites before they would be lost forever.

-Well the massive hurricanes came a little sooner than even the climatologists predicted and yes it would have been nice to have had a few more years to share these wonderful discoveries on site.
-Nevertheless, the NPS mission was achieved, we had saved what we could and interpreted to our community and visitor as much of this treasured past and special place as was possible.
+Well, the massive hurricanes came a little sooner than even the climatologists predicted and yes it would have been nice to have had a few more years to share these wonderful discoveries on site.
+Nevertheless, the NPS mission was achieved, we had saved what we could and interpreted to our community and visitors as much of this treasured past and special place as was possible.

 The Oldest House on St. John